jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Exec/kubectl-exec.md

 # kubectl exec

-Kubectl exec is used to run commands on container within a pod.
+The `kubectl exec` command is used to run commands on a container within a pod.

 ## Command